Bangladeshi English literature: Tariq Omar Ali

-Tariq Omar Ali has taught at Princeton University as Assistant Professor of History and now serves as Associate Professor at Georgetown University, USA.
+Tariq Omar Ali taught history at University of Illinois, Urbana-Champaign, and, since 2019, at Georgetown University.
 His teaching and writings focus on nineteenth- and twentieth-century South Asia and global histories of capital.
-His writing is research-oriented and focuses on the everyday lives of ordinary men and women, which are shaped by transnational circulations of commodities and capital.
-His first research book, the non-fiction A Local History of Global Capital: Jute and Peasant Life in the Bengal Delta, explores how global capitalism shaped peasant life and society in the Bengal Delta during the late nineteenth and early twentieth century.
-The writer has also continued this exploration of how "decolonization, independence, and the rise of the nation-state restructured the working lives of peasants, boatmen, itinerant traders, and small businessmen in post-colonial East Pakistan (present-day Bangladesh) in the 1950s and 1960s".
+His first research book, the non-fiction A Local History of Global Capital: Jute and Peasant Life in the Bengal Delta, wrote about how global capitalism shaped peasant life and society in the Bengal Delta during the late nineteenth and early twentieth centuries.
+The writer has continued this exploration of how "decolonization, independence, and the rise of the nation-state restructured the working lives of peasants, boatmen, itinerant traders, and small businessmen in post-colonial East Pakistan (present-day Bangladesh) in the 1950s and 1960s".

-Tariq Omar Ali's A Local History of Global Capital: Jute and Peasant Life in the Bengal Delta (Princeton University Press, 2018) is a lucidly documented non-fiction wrought on the implication of the entire economic process of jute that enabled the Bengal Delta to make a significant mark in socio-political, cultural and regional development beginning from the British regime, and culminating with the dawn of the Pakistani period.

-Omar has made the effort to consider the economic history, the golden economic history, of the then eastern region of the British Indian subcontinent, and the author would likely show the effort of infrastructure development, the urbanization process and the development of the Muslim consciousness.
-This consciousness gave the land influence in regional politics; thus a sense of nationalism grew in the public and the ultimate destiny of this consciousness brought the public to be the owner of a sovereign land, Bangladesh.

-The back cover description of the non-fiction work reads:

 Neamat Imam

 Neamat Imam is a Bangladeshi-Canadian fiction writer (born January 5, 1971) whose name was popularized with the debut novel The Black Coat, a novel that uses a Bangladeshi political setting around 1974 when the Mujib government experienced a famine.
 Black Coat is a metaphor that represents the father of the Bengali nation, Sheikh Mujibur Rahman.
 The novel proceeds through analytical narratives of his political diction and philosophy and creates a dystopian arena run by the philosophy of totalitarianism.
-Khaleque Biswas, Nur Hossain and Moina Mia are the major characters in the novel; the story continues with narration from Khaleque Biswas, who, after fired from a job in journalism, joins the propaganda work for Mujib, the possessor of the 'Black Coat'.
+Khaleque Biswas, Nur Hossain, and Moina Mia are the major characters in the novel; the story continues with narration from Khaleque Biswas, who, after being fired from a job in journalism, joins the propaganda work for Mujib, the possessor of the 'Black Coat'.